Notifications

 Step 1 — Get started

-To access Item report in Seller Center, first navigate to the Catalog page and select the Download View button and in the pop-up window, choose go to the Reports page.
-This opens the Manage reports dashboard.
+Navigate to your Catalog in Seller Center and select the Download View button.
+In the pop-up window, select go to the Reports page.
+This opens the Reports dashboard.

 Step 2 — Download the report